-- Assemble the frame using the PVC parts as shown in Figure 1.3-1.
+- 1. Assemble the frame using the PVC parts as shown in Figure 1.3-1.
 No glue is used for any of the connections.
 Orient the elbows that are near the top of the vehicle with their holes pointing upward, to let air escape when the SEAPERCH is placed in the water.
-Orient those at the bottom with their holes pointing downward or to the side, to let the water flood in and out easily. - With the frame placed on the floor or on a sturdy tabletop, push down hard on all parts of the vehicle frame, turning and pressing from all sides, so that the PVC fittings and pipe sections all fit together very tightly.
+Orient those at the bottom with their holes pointing downward or to the side, to let the water flood in and out easily. - 2.
+Slide the foam floats onto each of the horizontal pipes on the top of the frame as shown in Figure 1.3-2. - 3.
+With the frame placed on the floor or on a sturdy tabletop, push down hard on all parts of the vehicle frame, turning and pressing from all sides, so that the PVC fittings and pipe sections all fit together very tightly.
 Be sure to press HARD, or use a rubber mallet to firmly tap on all elbows until the ends of the pipe sections bottom out inside the pipe fittings.
 Adjust the sides and the bottom of the frame as needed to square up the vehicle, as shown in Figure 1.3-2 (or tilt the sides at an angle if you wish!).
-It is important to do this before installing the bottom payload netting. - NOTE: If you wish to paint your vehicle, do so before attaching the payload netting or thrusters, and make sure to use waterproof paint.
+It is important to do this before installing the bottom payload netting.

+NOTE: If you wish to paint your vehicle, do so before attaching the payload netting, flotation, or thrusters, and make sure to use waterproof paint.